-All-terrain vehicles make it easy and fun to head out into the wild, skimming over hills and terrain that a standard vehicle might not have the capacity to handle.
-However, ATVs bring along their potential dangers; side-by-sides may bring a unique set of dangers that can increase the risk to drivers and passengers in those vehicles.
+All-terrain vehicles make it easy and fun to head out into the wild, skimming over hills and terrain that a standard car cannot handle.
+However, ATVs and side-by-sides have dangers that can increase the risk of injury to drivers and their passengers.

 Side-by-Sides: The Key Difference